RafaMT93/Prototype-Calculator/README.md

 # Prototype-Calculator

-Calculator developed in study of prototyping in javascript language
+Calculator developed for study of prototyping in javascript language